Last week we talked about how to lose baby weight and the 4 keys to getting your body back.

 When young moms hear the word “hormones” they immediately think of menopausal women and assume that hormone imbalances are not something they have to worry about.

-However, the truth is that hormonal changes affect everyone at every age.
+However, the truth is hormonal changes affect everyone at every age.
 Our hormones are always changing!

 Factors like lifestyle, sleep, stress, training, nutrition, even pollution and toxins can impact your hormones.
 And if you’re a new mom who is wondering how to lose baby weight, hormones are something you need to consider during your weight loss journey.
 Just think of all the hormonal changes that your body went through during pregnancy (hello mood swings, cravings, acne and more!).
 You have to balance those hormones back out!